-Automatic Ad Set Revival is an advanced feature is not not required.
+Automatic Ad Set Revival is an advanced feature is not required.
 It erases AdRules "lookback" history and reactivate Ad Sets that would otherwise remain System Paused.
 This is useful for AdSets with a good lifetime CPA but have recently been paused dur to performance.
 By erasing "lookback" data but maintain lifetime history, AdRules will only be able to performance from a better time frame.

 How does it work?

-System-paused ads that have good lifetime CPA can have their "lookback" history erase and reactivated multiple times based on your settings.
+Paused by Rules ads that have good lifetime CPA can have their "lookback" history erase and reactivated multiple times based on your settings.

 - The first reactivation will take place a number of days after the last updated date and time of the Ad Set.
 The number of days is set (Revive system-paused ad sets every __ days).
 The last update date and time of an Ad Set is usually (in this case) the date and time the Ad Set was put on System Pause.

 - Further reactivations will occur every ___ days from the last update date and time of the Ad Set.
 A larger interval gives the Ad Set time to "cool down".

 - Each time an Ad Set is reactivated, its lookback history is cleared, but not its lifetime data.
 Reporting is never affected.